Pavel-Kravchenko/TFBS-finder/README.md

 This is a repo of transcription factors binding sites prediction project

-This script provides a TFBS search based on a PWMs' unified classifier prediction.
+This script provides a TFBS search with the help of unified classifier built on mononucleotide PWMs.

 ## Before you start